pivotal-cf/docs-pks/_cluster-monitoring.hbs.md

 sinks:

 1. In **In-Cluster Monitoring**, select **Enable Metric Sink Resources**.
-If you enable this check box, Tanzu Kubernetes Grid Integrated Edition deploys Telegraf as a `DaemonSet`, a pod that runs on each worker node in all your Kubernetes clusters.
+If you enable this check box, {{  vars.product }} deploys Telegraf as a `DaemonSet`, a pod that runs on each worker node in all your Kubernetes clusters.
 1. (Optional) To enable Node Exporter to send worker node metrics to metric sinks of kind `ClusterMetricSink`, select **Enable node exporter on workers**.
-If you enable this check box, Tanzu Kubernetes Grid Integrated Edition deploys Node Exporter as a `DaemonSet`, a pod that runs on each worker node in all your Kubernetes clusters.
+If you enable this check box, {{  vars.product }} deploys Node Exporter as a `DaemonSet`, a pod that runs on each worker node in all your Kubernetes clusters.